Sulav6079/Mushroom-Classification/README.md

 - **Random Forest Classifier**: Achieved an accuracy of **100%**.
 - **XGBoost Classifier**: Achieved an accuracy of **100%**.

-Feature importance analysis was performed to identify the most critical factors influencing the classification.

 ## Results
 - Both the models had the same accuracy score.